IceBotYT/lacrosse_view/README.md

 > [!IMPORTANT]
 > This project is no longer being updated.
 I no longer own a LaCrosse View device and I have moved on to other projects.
+> I will only do general fixes required by Home Assistant.
+If you would like to to take over this repo and maintain it, please let me know.

 # La Crosse View